-June is Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ+) Pride Month.
+June - LGBTQ+ Pride Month June is Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ+) Pride Month.
 It was established to recognize the impact that LGBTQ+ individuals have had on the world.
 June 28 is also the anniversary of the 1969 Stonewall Riots.
-LGBTQ+ groups celebrate this special time with pride parades, picnics, parties, memorials for those lost to hate crimes and HIV/ AIDS, and other group gatherings.
+LGBTQ+ groups celebrate this special time with pride parades, picnics, parties, memorials for those lost to hate crimes and HIV/AIDS, and other group gatherings.
 June - Immigrant Heritage Month June is Immigrant Heritage Month, which was established in 2014.
 It gives people across the United States an opportunity to annually explore their own heritage and celebrate the shared diversity that forms the unique story of America.
 It celebrates immigrants across the United States and their contributions to their local communities and economy.
 June 2 - American Indian Citizenship Day American Indian Citizenship Day commemorates the day in 1924 when the U.S. Congress passed legislation recognizing the citizenship of Native Americans.
+June 6-7\ - Eid al-Adha Eid al-Adha, also known as the Feast of the Sacrifice, commemorates the story of the Muslim Prophet Ibrahim's test of faith when he was commanded by God to sacrifice his son, Ismail.
+Muslims around the world celebrate Eid al-Adha to mark the end of Hajj, the five-day pilgrimage Muslims undertake to cleanse the soul of sins and instill a sense of equality and brotherhood.
 June 14 - Flag Day In the United States, Flag Day is celebrated on June 14.
 It commemorates the adoption of the flag of the United States on June 14, 1777, by resolution of the Second Continental Congress.
-June 16-17\ - Eid al-Adha Eid al-Adha, also known as the Feast of the Sacrifice, commemorates the story of the Muslim Prophet Ibrahim's test of faith when he was commanded by God to sacrifice his son, Ismail.
-Muslims around the world celebrate Eid al-Adha to mark the end of Hajj, the five-day pilgrimage Muslims undertake to cleanse the soul of sins and instill a sense of equality and brotherhood.
 June 19 - Juneteenth or Freedom Day Juneteenth, or Freedom Day/Emancipation Day, honors the day in 1865 when enslaved people in Texas and Louisiana finally heard that they were free - two full months after the end of the Civil War.
 This date, therefore, became the day of emancipation for thousands of Black people in the United States.
 Although President Abraham Lincoln issued the Emancipation Proclamation in 1863, slaves in Texas waited more than two and a half years to learn of their freedom - until the Union Army arrived in Galveston and ordered that slavery end in the Lone Star State.
 Ever since, many Black Americans have celebrated that date as "Juneteenth Independence Day."
 Juneteenth is an official state holiday in Texas and became a federal holiday in 2021.